OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Data Analysis

-In my opinion, the most challenging aspect of this EDA work was to recognise that without obtaining those top 3 industries' names as our filter, it would make it almost an impossible mission to achieve the requested outcome.
+In my opinion, the most challenging aspect of this EDA work was to recognise that without obtaining those top 3 industries' names first, it would make it almost an impossible mission to achieve the requested outcome.

 Accordingly, I decided to create a table-shaped filter below only accountable for obtaining the names: